Wafaaismail/Cool-Compiler-/README.md

   Define the grammer of COOL in [Cool.g4](https://github.com/Wafaaismail/Cool-Compiler-/blob/master/src/Cool.g4) file.

-  To test the grammer, there's a program which checks whether the number is a palindrome of not written in COOL.
+  To test the grammer, there's a program which checks whether the number is a palindrome or not written in COOL.

 ### Input: